DorBitton/CI-jenkins-nexus-sonarq/README.md

 ssh-keygen

 ```
-This created a public and private key, copy the public key to your github account: Account -> settings -> ssh and gpg keys -> new ssh key -> create key and post public key.
+This created a public and private key, copy the public key to your github account: account -> settings -> ssh and gpg keys -> new ssh key -> create key and post public key.

 Run:
 ```